UofT-DSI/team_project/README.md

 * What is the question you're trying to answer through your data analysis?
 * What tasks need to be completed to get to your final output?

-At the end of the project, all team members are encouraged to fork the repo onto their profile so that prospective employers can view the project.
+At the end of the project, all team members are encouraged to fork the repo onto their profiles so that prospective employers can view the project.

 ## Learning Outcomes